canonical/ubuntu-core-docs/en/guides/intro/security.md

 ---
 title: Security and sandboxing
+table_of_contents: true
 ---

 # Security and sandboxing

 Snap packages run confined under a restrictive security sandbox by default.
 The security policies and store policies work together to allow developers to quickly update their applications and to provide safety to end users.

 This document describes the sandbox and how to configure and work with the security policies for snap packages.

-## How the security policy is applied
+## How a security policy is applied

-Application authors should not have to know about or understand the low level implementation details on how security policy is enforced.
-Instead, all snaps run under default security policy which can be extended through the use of interfaces, slots and plugs and the available interfaces available on the device can be seen with:
+Application authors should not have to know about or understand the low-level implementation details on how security policy is enforced.
+Instead, all snaps run under a default security policy which can be extended through the use of [interfaces](../../guides/build-device/interfaces.html).
+Slots, plugs, and the available interfaces available on the device can be seen with:

     $ snap interfaces

 The description of these interfaces is found in the [interfaces reference](../../reference/interfaces.html).

-Each command declared in `apps` by the snap is tracked by the system by assigning a security label to the command.
-This security label takes the form of `snap.<name>.<app>` where `<name>` is the name of the snap from `meta.md` and `<app>` is the command name.
-For example, if this is in `snap.yaml`:
+Each command declared in `apps` snap metadata is tracked by the system assigning a security label to the command.
+This security label takes the form of `snap.<snap>.<app>` where `<snap>` is the name of the snap, and `<app>` is the application name.
+For example, if this is `snap.yaml`:

     name: foo
     ...